mas16/cool_sqrt/README.md

 ## Setting the Convergence Criterion

-I have define convergence to be when GUESS^2 is in [X-PRECISION,X+PRECISION]
+I have defined convergence to be when GUESS^2 is in [X-PRECISION,X+PRECISION]